Essential Pub Cellar Management Tips for Success

 Stock Rotation and FIFO Management

 Implement a strict first-in, first-out (FIFO) system to prevent waste and maintain freshness.
 Label all deliveries with arrival dates and use older stock first.
 This practice is particularly important for cask ales, which have shorter shelf lives than keg beers.
 Create a rotation schedule and train your staff to follow it religiously – it’s one of the most cost-effective ways to reduce waste and improve profit margins.
+The Pub Command Centre can help you track and manage this more effectively.

 Cleaning and Maintenance Best Practices